GraphBLAS/Spec_working_group/agenda.md

 - [X] August 25, 2020
    > Ben will create a serialize/deserialize, input/output API.
 Discuss.
    > Discuss long-term plans for agenda.

+- [X] September 1, 2020
+   > Scott will take ten minutes at the beginning of meeting to discuss select.
+   > Ben will fix issues pointed out in import/export API.
+We will all brainstorm about how to deal with hypersparse.

 - [X] Future meetings ...
 Date not specified